hedeencharles/NBA_Analytics/README.md

 * New Javascript Library:
   * High Charts

+## Installing required packages
+* 'requirements.txt' file is located in the root of the repo.
+Open a terminal window from the root of the repo and run (this will add all necessary libraries and versions):
+  * $ pip install -r requirements.txt

 ## Using MongoDB

 Database creation code located in 'MongoDB_upload.ipynb', if run from beginning to end, the code will create a Mongo database on your local machine which will allow you to analyze the data independently.